bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+A relational database management system (RDBMS) is a collection of programs and capabilities that enable IT teams and others to create, update, administer and otherwise interact with a relational database.
+Most commercial RDBMSes use Structured Query Language (SQL) to access the database, although SQL was invented after the initial development of the relational model and is not necessary for its use.
+RDBMS is the database software itself, which manages storage, querying, updating, and, well, everything.

+SQL, the Structured Query Language, is a language (or a family of closely related languages or dialects) which is typically used to query the RDBMS.
+If you want to work with SQL, you just learn SQL and maybe a tiny bit of relational model theory for background.

+So it comes down to this: RDBMS is the system, and SQL is the language used to interact with the system.

 1. Why do tables need a `primary key`?

+A primary key is used to accomplish two things: ensure a unique row identifier AND provide for enforcement of referential integrity.
+That second one is important because it separates the primary key from simply a uniqueness constraint.
+Generally speaking tables should have a primary key especially if you are using it as a relational database.

+A good example of where you need one but not the other is a many-many resolution table (also called an associative entity).
+This table in its simplest form consists of two columns each containing a foreign key reference to another table.
+This table doesn't need a primary key but it does need a unique constraint since every combination should occur only once.

 1. What is the name given to a table column that references the primary key on another table.

+A foreign key is used to link two tables together.
+It is a field (or collection of fields) in one table that refers to the primary key in another table.
+The table containing the foreign key is called the child table, and the table containing the candidate key is called the referenced or parent table.
+It can also be called a referencing key.

 1. What do we need in order to have a _many to many_ relationship between two tables.

+Need to create a joining table or bridging table.
+This consists of two columns.
+Each of them being primary keys from the other two tables.
+This new table will contain separate records for each combination of the two primary key columns.
+Though the two colums in the new table were primary keys they will have repeated values in the new table.

+Every field that is used must contain a primary key.

 ## Minimum Viable Product